bwerff/TokenTally/README.md

 **Bottom line:** This gateway solves a *real*, boring accounting problem nobody wants to touch.
 Nail deterministic metering, stay invisible in the hot path, and invoice cleanly—everything else is a feature-creep distraction.

 ## Frontend
-A simple Next.js + Tailwind admin portal lives in `frontend/`.
-Run `npm install` inside that folder and `npm run dev` to start it locally.
-The app lets you manage API keys and view usage reports via calls to `NEXT_PUBLIC_BACKEND_URL`.
+A Next.js + tRPC admin portal lives in `frontend/`.
+Run `npm install` in that folder and `npm run dev` to start it locally.
+The portal uses NextAuth for SSO (Google or any SAML 2.0 provider).
+It exposes tRPC endpoints for usage data and an audit log, shown in the Usage and Audit sections of the UI.

+## Client SDKs
+Lightweight SDK wrappers live in `clients/` for TypeScript, Python and Go.
+Each offers a `get_usage()` helper that mirrors the REST endpoint used by the portal.